 7. Decide on a Setting

-There are even more settings to choose from than there are diamond cuts, including halo, cathedral, prong, Tiffany, bezel, bar, flush, suspension, tension style, channel, pavé, vintage, cluster, shank, and three-stone settings.
+There are even more settings to choose from than there are diamond cuts, including halo, cathedral, prong, tiffany, bezel, bar, flush, suspension, tension style, channel, pavé, vintage, cluster, shank, and three-stone settings.

 8. Don't Forget Your Wedding Band

-It can save a lot of time and money if you design a wedding band at the same time you're designing a custom engagement ring.
-Not only will it ensure they are seamlessly paired, jewelers can often work out a deal when you create both together.
+It can save a lot of time and money if you design a wedding band at the same time as you're designing a custom engagement ring.
+Not only will it ensure they are seamlessly paired, but jewelers can often work out a deal when you create both together.

 9. Collaborate on a Sketch and Wax Model

-Gandia explains that brides will first be presented with a rendering, or sketch, of the ring from their jeweler to ensure the ring visually satisfies their requirements.
+Gandia explains that brides will first be presented with a rendering, or sketch, of the ring from their jeweler to ensure that the ring visually satisfies their requirements.
 Once the sketch is approved by the bride, the jeweler will fashion a wax model of the ring.
 Gandia notes that some jewelers will provide a computerized rendering of the ring for particularly detailed designs.

 10. Allow Time for Casting and Further Customization

 Once clients have approved the sketches of their custom-made engagement rings, jewelers will move into casting.
 The ring will be cast and cleaned, and then the stones are set.
 Customizations such as micropavé, Gandia elaborates, are created by hand by the jeweler in this stage.
-After the ring is set and polished, the statement sparkler is ready to slipped onto the finger of the lucky bride-to-be.
+After the ring is set and polished, the statement sparkler is ready to slip onto the finger of the lucky bride-to-be.